Association for the Psychoanalysis of Culture & Society

-(Journal Board Meeting, Sunday, October 21, 8:00-9:30am ~ Executive Board Meeting 9:45-12)
+(Journal Board Meeting, Sunday, October 27, 8:00-9:30am ~ Executive Board Meeting 9:45-12)

-Please think broadly about these issues from your own discipline and perspective, and consider proposing multidisciplinary conversations that discuss these issues across disciplines or that invite commentary from a different discipline or interdisciplinary perspectives that integrate concepts and modes of knowledge production from different disciplines.Engaging other fields is invited so that our discussions enrich and expand our ability to explore voices and voicing such that both problems and possibilities might be further revealed.
+Please think broadly about these issues from your own discipline and perspective, and consider proposing multidisciplinary conversations that discuss these issues across disciplines or that invite commentary from a different discipline or interdisciplinary perspectives that integrate concepts and modes of knowledge production from different disciplines.Engaging other fields is invited so that our discussions enrich and expand our ability to explore the issue of displacement broadly, such that both problems and possibilities might be further revealed.

 Consider, for example, how the perspectives of psychoanalysis, culture and social justice might inform the following:

 - The politics of displacement and migration across the globe

 - How do media and public discourse support or undermine the possibility of acceptance of whatever and whomever is being displaced?

 - Normalization of “mental health” and displacement of alternate psychic experiences

 - Displacement of psychoanalysis and political intent of CBT and neoliberal ideologies of managed care

 - Social and political displacement of persons with disabilities

 - How do groups and organizations disrupt, or create, community?